-An Intel-based virtual machine (VM) cannot be started on a new Mac with Apple M1 chip because it is not compatible with Mac computers equipped with the Apple M1 chip.
-The same applies to a VM created on a Mac with Apple M1 chip that cannot be started on a Mac with an Intel processor.
+An Intel-based virtual machine (VM) cannot be started on a new Mac with Apple M-Series chips because it is not compatible with Mac computers equipped with the Apple M-Series chip.
+The same applies to a VM created on a Mac with Apple M-Series chip that cannot be started on a Mac with an Intel processor.
 How to copy the data from this VM?

-To run a virtual machine on a new Mac with the Apple M1 chip, the Parallels Engineering team created a new virtualization engine that uses the Apple M1 chip hardware-assisted virtualization and can run ARM-based OS in a virtual machine.
+To run a virtual machine on a new Mac with the Apple M-Series chip, the Parallels Engineering team created a new virtualization engine that uses the Apple M-Series chip hardware-assisted virtualization and can run ARM-based OS in a virtual machine.

 As a result, a new ARM-based virtual machine must be created.
 More information can be found in KB 125343.

 Transfer data from an Intel-based VM to an ARM-based VM